PRiSM: Benchmarking Phone Realization in Speech Models: Results and Discussion

 We observe a consistent trend for language variation: CTC-based models generally outperform LALMs, followed by AED models.
 For \mipa, English appears during pretraining but not finetuning, highlighting the importance of language coverage in PR data.
 On \texttt{PR-saa}, \powsm performs poorly likely due to decoder search on long speech sequences; meanwhile, a text-based G2P model \cite{zhu2022charsiu-g2p} achieves a PFER of 10.2, beating \gemini despite modeling only canonical pronunciations.

-For unseen languages, AED and CTC models show comparable performance, whereas LALMs perform poorly, sometimes producing repeated or degenerate outputs indicative of limited training exposure \cite{neuraltextdegen}.
-Performance also varies across datasets, and language-wise breakdowns reveal heterogeneous behavior. \powsm outperforms \powsmctc and exhibits performance comparable to ZIPAs, suggesting that incorporating a degree of language modeling may improve generalization by capturing shared phonological patterns, as further analyzed in \autoref{sec:analysis_noise}.
+For unseen languages, AED and CTC models show comparable performance, whereas LALMs perform poorly overall.
+For closed LALMs, however, strict verification of the unseen-language condition is not possible because full training corpora are not publicly available.
+Performance also varies across datasets.
+On DoReCo, for example, the high LALM averages are driven by a small number of unstable generations, often involving long insertions or repetitions \cite{neuraltextdegen}, which PFER penalizes more heavily than ordinary substitution errors.
+Most utterances nevertheless remain below PFER 50 (86\% for \gemini, 91\% for \qweni), while only 1\% and 6\% exceed 100. \powsm outperforms \powsmctc and exhibits performance comparable to ZIPAs, suggesting that incorporating a degree of language modeling may improve generalization by capturing shared phonological patterns, as further analyzed in \autoref{sec:analysis_noise}.

 These trends show that \textbf{variation in seen languages benefits from outputs grounded in known patterns}, whereas \textbf{unseen languages benefit from multilingual training and learned phonological patterns}.